-Canstar Blue commissioned I-view to survey 1079 Australian motorcycle riders in order to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who currently own and have ridden a motorcycle in the last three years (excluding scooters and mopeds) – in this case, 797 Australians.
+Canstar Blue commissioned I-view to survey 800 Australian motorcycle riders across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who currently own and have ridden a new motorcycle in the last 3 years – in this case 653 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Motorcycle jackets must be able to withstand the force of grinding along bitumen roads at high speeds, so they need to be tough, real tough.– Read more

 There are many motorcycle gangs across Australia.
 Check out their club patches.– Read more